d-a-s-h-o/bhcli/README.md

 - `shift + T` for translating text to english. [ must have translate-shell installed on arch or debain ]
     > pacman -S translate-shell
 - View Dasho staff PMs when logged in as Dexter `shift+V`
+- Toggle a view of PMs received by Dexter `shift+P`
 - Custom personal command creation for members+ [ read Command Creation ]

 ### Editing mode